-Each appropriation is allocated to, and managed as, one of six types of appropriation.
+Each appropriation is allocated to, and managed as, one of seven types of appropriation.

 Each appropriation also has a defined scope that limits the uses or activities for which the expenses or capital expenditure can be incurred.
 The scope should be sufficient on its own to establish the nature and extent of the authority to incur expenses or capital expenditure.
 The wording of the appropriation scope should achieve the balance between being sufficiently precise to act as an effective constraint against non-authorised activities and not so specific that it inadvertently limits activity intended to be authorised.

-In most cases an appropriation also limits the amount of expenses or capital expenditure that can be incurred, and the time period within which those expenses or capital expenditure can be incurred.
+Except in a very limited number of cases (eg, permanent appropriations or revenue dependent appropriations) an appropriation also limits the amount of expenses or capital expenditure that can be incurred, and the time period within which those expenses or capital expenditure can be incurred.

 Aside from the very limited exclusions provided for in the PFA, the amount of expense or capital expenditure authorised by an appropriation is measured in accordance with generally accepted accounting practice.